OSGConnect/connectbook/start/data/osgconnect-storage.md

 ## `/home` Usage And Policies

 User directories within `/home` are meant for general-use storage of your files needed for job submission.
-The initial quota per user is 50 GBs.
+The initial quota per user is 50 GBs, and can be increased by request to support@opensciencegrid.org when a user needs more space for appropriately-sized files.

 **ALL JOBS MUST BE SUBMITTED FROM WITHIN `/home`**.
 Users are also prohibited from making their `/home` directory world-readable due to security concerns.
 See